swiftlang/swift-evolution/proposals/nnnn-outputspan.md

 }
 ```

-The language partially support disambiguating this naming scheme, in that we can already distinguish functions over the mutability of a single parameter:
+The language partially supports disambiguating this naming scheme, in that we can already distinguish functions over the mutability of a single parameter:

 ```swift
 func foo(_ a: borrowing A) {}